Continuing Education Activity

 Gestational trophoblastic diseases were first described in 400 BC by Hippocrates.
 Choriocarcinoma, a subtype of gestational trophoblastic disease, is a rare and aggressive neoplasm.
-The 2 significant choriocarcinoma subtypes, namely: gestational and non-gestational, have very different biological activity and prognosis.
+The 2 significant choriocarcinoma subtypes, namely: gestational and non-gestational, have very different biological activity and prognoses.
 Choriocarcinoma predominately occurs in women but can also occur in men, usually as part of a mixed germ cell tumor.

 Choriocarcinoma develops from an abnormal trophoblastic population undergoing hyperplasia and anaplasia, most frequently following a molar pregnancy.
 There are 2 forms of choriocarcinoma, gestational and non-gestational.
-The former arises following a hydatidiform mole, normal pregnancy, or most commonly, abortion, while non-gestational choriocarcinoma arises from pluripotent germ cells.
+The former arises following a hydatidiform mole, normal pregnancy, or most commonly, spontaneous abortion, while non-gestational choriocarcinoma arises from pluripotent germ cells.
 Non-gestational choriocarcinomas form in males or females, in the gonads, or midline structures with pluripotent germ cells.

 Choriocarcinoma is a very rare neoplasm with varied incidence worldwide.
 In Europe and North America, about 1 in 40,000 pregnant patients and 1 in 40 patients with hydatidiform moles will develop choriocarcinoma.
 In Southeast Asia and Japan, 9.2 in 40,000 pregnant women and 3.3 in 40 patients with hydatidiform moles will subsequently develop choriocarcinoma.
 In China, 1 in 2882 pregnant women will develop choriocarcinoma.
-This correlates with an increased risk for development of choriocarcinoma in Asian, American Indian, and African American women.
-Other risk factors include prior complete hydatidiform mole (a 100-fold increased risk), advanced age, long-term oral contraceptive use, and blood group A.
+This correlates with an increased risk for the development of choriocarcinoma in Asian, American Indian, and African American women.
+Other risk factors include prior complete hydatidiform mole (a 100-fold increased risk), advanced age, long-term oral contraceptive use, and blood type A.

 Choriocarcinoma can also occur in males, usually those between ages 20 to 30.
 Less than 1% of testicular tumors are pure choriocarcinoma.
 Mixed germ cell tumors occur much more frequently in the testicle, with choriocarcinoma as a component in 15% of these tumors.

 The exact pathogenesis of choriocarcinoma has not been fully explained or understood, but studies have shown cytotrophoblastic cells function as stem cells and undergo malignant transformation.
 The neoplastic cytotrophoblast further differentiates into intermediate trophoblasts and syncytiotrophoblast.
-The mixture of cells mimics normal development of a previllous blastocyst, a feature seen in other gestational trophoblastic neoplasms.
+The mixture of cells mimics the normal development of a previllous blastocyst, a feature seen in other gestational trophoblastic neoplasms.

 Overexpression of p53 and MDM2 have been demonstrated in choriocarcinoma, with no evidence of somatic mutation.
-Other genes implicated with either overexpression or down-regulation via hyper-methylation include NECC1, epidermal growth factor receptor, DOC-2/hDab2, Ras GTPase-activating protein, E-cadherin, HIC-1, p16, TIMP3.
-HLA-G is demonstrated at very high levels in choriocarcinoma and functions to change the tumor microenvironment through inactivation of the local immune system.
+Other genes implicated with either overexpression or down-regulation via hyper-methylation include NECC1, epidermal growth factor receptor, DOC-2/hDab2, Ras GTPase-activating protein, E-cadherin, HIC-1, p16, and TIMP3.
+HLA-G is demonstrated at very high levels in choriocarcinoma and functions to change the tumor microenvironment through the inactivation of the local immune system.

 Syncytiotrophoblasts, large eosinophilic smudgy multinucleated cells with known, large hyperchromatic nuclei, are intermixed with cytotrophoblasts, polygonal cells with distinct borders, and single irregular nuclei.
-Additionally, choriocarcinoma is an extremely vascular carcinoma characterized by necrosis and absence of chorionic villi.
+Additionally, choriocarcinoma is an extremely vascular carcinoma characterized by necrosis and the absence of chorionic villi.